yelangdadi/iraf_script/README.md

 8.type the command: pretreat | photer

-then the scripts run, and generate the results catalogs in a folder.
+then the scripts run and will generate the results catalogs in a folder.